Large Language Models as Nondeterministic Causal Models

-Instead of an unconditional observational distribution over ${\bf V}$, our simplified deterministic models only induce a family of conditional observational distributions of the form $P_M({\bf v} | {\bf r}) = \sum_{\{{\bf u} | {\bf v}=f({\bf u},{\bf r})\}} P_{\bf U}({\bf u}).$ Probabilities of counterfactuals -- of the same restricted form as before -- are now defined as: $P^*({\bf v}^* | {\bf v}, {\bf r}^*)= \sum_{\{{\bf u} | {\bf v}^*=f({\bf u},{\bf r}^*)\}} P({\bf u} | {\bf v}).$ Equivalently, this can be written as (where ${\bf r} \subseteq {\bf v}$):
+Instead of an unconditional observational distribution over ${\bf V}$, our simplified deterministic models only induce a family of conditional observational distributions of the form $P_M({\bf v} | {\bf r}) = \sum_{\{{\bf u} | {\bf v}=f({\bf u},{\bf r})\}} P_{\bf U}({\bf u}).$ Probabilities of counterfactuals -- of the same restricted form as before -- are now defined as: Equivalently, this can be written as (where ${\bf r} \subseteq {\bf v}$):

 The difference between this deterministic version of $P^*$ and the nondeterministic version (Eq. \ref{eq:nondet}) is that in the former all probability is ``pulled out'' from the endogenous variables and is put on an additional, usually unobserved, set of exogenous variables, which then induces a probability over the endogenous variables by way of the function $f$.
-My semantics and those of Pearl are thus not rivals, but are simply appropriate for different contexts.
+My semantics and that of Pearl are thus not rivals, but are simply appropriate for different contexts.
 Pearl is quite explicit that he developed his semantics for deterministic contexts, where ``randomness surfaces owing merely to our ignorance of the underlying boundary conditions'' \citep[p.26]{pearl:book2}.

 In some extreme cases, however, a deterministic model can be given an equivalent interpretation as a nondeterministic model, due to the fact that any function can itself be interpreted as a probability distribution -- taking value only in $\{0,1\}$ -- and the fact that the function $f$ does not {\em have} to depend on the exogenous variables.
-(All proofs can be found in the Appendix.)
+This result will be helpful to connect deterministic and probabilistic LLMs.

 \begin{restatable}{theorem}{thmdet} Given a deterministic causal model $M=({\bf V},{\bf U},\G,f,P_{\bf U})$ such that $f$ does not depend on ${\bf U}$, meaning that for all ${\bf u}, {\bf u}', {\bf r}$: $f({\bf u}',{\bf r})=f({\bf u},{\bf r})$, there exists an equivalent nondeterministic causal model $M'=({\bf V},\G,P_{M'})$.
 Here equivalence means that $P^*_M({\bf V}^* | {\bf V}, {\bf R}^*)=P^*_{M'}({\bf V}^* | {\bf V}, {\bf R}^*)$ and $P_M({\bf V} | {\bf R}) =P_{M'}({\bf V} | {\bf R})$. \end{restatable}